ShepherdJerred/ansible-nas/README.md

 * Plex is not stopped before moving the library directory
 * Plex symlink doesn't copy files over if they exist
 * UFW could potentially leave firewall in bad state.
 Might want to disable firewall before running UFW commands
-* Updating the SSL cert requires this playbook to be run.
-Ideally it'd happen without intervention
-* Rust/cargo install is kinda jank
-  * Check for existing installation is definitely broken
 * Most of these tasks should be more configurable/robust, but since this is for personal use I don't care too much